DeployMaster/DeployMaster/README.md

 deploymaster publish --repo production
 ```

-(New files should be pushed.)
+(New and modified files should be pushed.)

 ##### Notice!

-New files come from pushed files to host directory.
+New and modified files come from pushed files to host directory.

-If you have some changes and 100 new files and pushed it.
+If you have some changes and 100 new/modified files and pushed it.

 When you did;
 ```bash